Lose weight! Get fit! Start saving!

 Habits are the things you do on a regular basis; they’re deeply ingrained.
 If I’m working with someone on behaviour change it means they’ve got unwanted results from their current habits and want to improve the way they’re handling things.

 To improve their relationship and results with money, we need to work on their habits.
-We are setting goals – Martha’s goal was to buy a house – but it’s more important to focus on good habits – the process that will get you there.
+We are setting goals – Terri’s goal was to buy a house – but it’s more important to focus on good habits – the process that will get you there.

 Establishing positive habits, such as saving money, can serve you long after you’ve achieved your goal of the specific thing you were saving for, whether that’s a holiday or a house.